 Protect Your Eyes With These Contact Lens Safety Tips

-If you have further questions, need to update your prescriptions, get an eye exam or are considering a new brand or type of contact lens, contact Dr. Robert J. Pachler in Oakville today.
+If you have further questions, need to update your prescriptions, get an eye test or are considering a new brand or type of contact lens, contact Dr. Robert J. Pachler in Oakville today.

 How to Take Care of Contact Lenses